Date of Degree

 Copyright 2011 Chunxin Wang

 Wang, Chunxin.
-"An investigation of bootstrap methods for estimating the standard error of equating under the common-item nonequivalent groups design." doctoral dissertation, University of Iowa, 2011.
+"An investigation of bootstrap methods for estimating the standard error of equating under the common-item nonequivalent groups design."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.